shivamdev2007/java-learning-journey/README.md

 📚 Topics Covered
 So far I have practiced programs on:
-1.Hello World Program
-2.Simple Interest Calculator
-3.Area of Circle
-4.Basic Input/Output
-5.Arithmetic Operations
-More topics coming soon 🚀
+Hello World Program ,Simple Interest Calculator,Area of Circle,Basic Input/Output,Arithmetic Operations More topics coming soon 🚀

 🎯 Why this repo?
 I created this repository to:
-1.Track my daily coding progress
-2.Build consistency in programming
-3.Prepare a strong base for DSA & Development
+Track my daily coding progress, Build consistency in programming ,Prepare a strong base for DSA & Development

 🛠️ Tools Used
-1.Java
-2.IntelliJ IDEA
-3.Git & GitHub
+1.Java, IntelliJ IDEA, Git & GitHub

 ⭐ Support
 If you are also learning Java, feel free to explore and follow my journey!